 Coming from Universal Analytics you are probably aware that at least in the EU you need to set the configuration for “anonymizeIP” to true in order to not send clear data on IPs to Google’s US servers.
 For Google Analytics 4 that is automatically done for you.
 Quoting Google’s support page “For Google Analytics 4 properties, IP anonymization is enabled by default.”

 Can I use enhanced eCommerce out of the box?

 Unfortunately that is not possible but you can tweak your Tag Manager implementation to work with Google Analytics 4 provided that you already push information to the data layer that can be read by the new Google Analytics 4 event tags.
 A detailed guide on setting up eCommerce tracking with Google Analytics 4 is already in our pipeline.

 What about starting a new website, shall I start with GA 4 only?

 We think there is still a lot more information to be got from Universal Analytics and it is still possible to create a new property for UA.
-If you have just started a website and look into web tracking with Google Analytics, our recommendation is that you set up both a Universal Analytics and a Google Analytics 4 property and make sure you configure both to reflect your current business model following an event mapping on your website and detailed setup to get the maximum out of your web analytics.
+If you have just started a website and look into web tracking with Google Analytics: usually we advise to start with both a Universal Analytics and a Google Analytics 4 property and make sure you configure both to reflect your current business model following an event mapping on your website and detailed setup to get the maximum out of your web analytics.
 The advantage of a parallel setup is that you can currently still benefit from both solutions.
 However, with the end of UA firmly in sight, the clear recommendation is to definitely use the time to focus on your GA4 Property already now.
 Because it is this exact platform, that needs to be in place to meet all your requirements soon enough.
 Summer 2023 is coming fast and UA will no longer be an alternative.
 So make sure you prepare yourself in a timely manner to avoid any unpleasant surprises.
 We will be happy to support you with your Google Analytics 4 migration and all related questions.